-The penultimate year assessment (PYA) is unique to physician training and is an arrangement that involves a meeting between a senior trainer in your specialty who is external to your deanery/HEE local office.
-It should take place 12-18 months prior to your expected training completion date and your progress so far will be reviewed against your curriculum.
-The PYA will then identify outstanding targets to ensure the requirements of the curriculum are met in full.
+The penultimate year assessment (PYA) is unique to physician training and is an arrangement that involves a face-to-face meeting with a senior trainer in your specialty who is external to your deanery/HEE local office.
+It should normally take place 12-18 months prior to your expected training completion date and is intended to be a supportive process for you as a trainee, where your progress to date will be reviewed against your curriculum.
+This period is not pro rata for Less Than Full Time Trainees who will also be required to undergo their PYA 12-18 months prior to completion, regardless of the number of sessions worked per week.
+The PYA will identify outstanding targets to ensure the requirements of the curriculum are met in full.

 If you are seeking a dual Certificate of Completion of Training (CCT) you will have a PYA for both of the specialties you are training in.

 You will need to have a PYA for each of your specialties before the JRCPTB can recommend you for a CCT.
 If you are approaching your final year of training and have not received an invitation to attend a PYA, in the first instance, please contact your local deanery/HEE local office.